 We don't have to tell you about a change to the T&Cs before we make it where we think the change is needed to immediately restore or maintain the security of our banking processes and systems, one or both of your Accounts or the ANZ Plus App.
 We'll tell you about these changes after we make them.

-We'll tell you in one of the ways set out in 'How we'll contact you'.
+We'll tell you in one of the ways set out in 'How we'll contact you' in 'Getting in touch'.

 Changes to the ANZ Plus App & its terms

 We can also change the ANZ Plus App at any time as set out in the App T&Cs and we can change the ANZ Plus App T&Cs too.

 You have a right to close your Accounts if you don't like a change we make.
 Read 'Closing Accounts' in 'Stopping & Closing'.

 The best way to reach us is by contacting a Coach via the ANZ Plus App, or if you don’t have access to the ANZ Plus App, by checking out the ANZ Plus website.
 Coaches are available 9am-5pm, Monday to Friday, Melbourne time, excluding national public holidays.